History

 Career

 Maria Germanova had a rich career in theater and movies as well.
-She starred in five silent films produced in Russia, most notable “Anna Karenina”, directed by Vladimir Gardin in 1914.
+She starred in five silent films produced in Russia, most notably “Anna Karenina”, directed by Vladimir Gardin in 1914.

 Personal life